Samantha Graham-Maré: Parliamentary career

 Prior to the 8 May 2019 general elections, Graham-Maré was placed 6th on the DA's regional list, 77th on its national list and 23rd on its provincial list.
 She was elected to the National Assembly on the regional list.
 She became a Member of Parliament on 22 May 2019.

 On 5 June 2019, the DA parliamentary leader, Mmusi Maimane, appointed her as shadow deputy minister of public works and infrastructure.
 Shortly afterwards, she was appointed as the DA's constituency leader for the Dr Beyers Naude municipality.
 Graham-Maré became a member of the Portfolio Committee on Public Works and Infrastructure on 27 June 2019.

 Graham-Maré was appointed Shadow Minister of Public Works and Infrastructure in December 2020, succeeding Patricia Kopane.

 In February 2023, Graham-Maré was elected as one of three deputy provincial chairpersons of the DA.

 Graham-Maré was promoted to Shadow Minister of Electricity and an additional member of the Public Enterprises, Mineral Resources and Energy, and Public Service and Administration (The Presidency) portfolios during a shadow cabinet reshuffle on 21 April 2023.

 Graham-Maré was re-elected to the National Assembly in the 2024 general election.
-She is currently serving as the Deputy Minister of Electricity and Energy.
+She was appointed Deputy Minister of Electricity and Energy.

+On 17 June 2026, DA leader Geordin Hill-Lewis wrote to President Cyril Ramaphosa, requesting that he remove Graham-Maré as the Deputy Minister of Energy and Electricity and replace her with Alexandra Abrahams.
+Ramaphosa finalised Hill-Lewis's request on 30 June, removing her from the national executive.